binaryage/totalfinder-web/licensing.md

 There are two cases in which TotalFinder optionally sends data over the network:

-* Sparkle updating system - when checking and downloading a new version
+* [Sparkle](http://sparkle.andymatuschak.org/) updating system - when checking and downloading a new version
-* Crash reporting dialog - when you explicitly click "Send Report..." button
+* [Crash Reporting](http://blog.binaryage.com/crash-reporting-in-binaryage) dialog - when you explicitly click "Send Report..." button

 ## TotalFinder reliability